 Sand Cat Subspecies

 Four subspecies of the Sand Cat (Felis margarita) have been recognized in the past.
-However the current revision of the Felidae cat family by the proposes two subspecies, pending further research:
+However the last taxonomic revision of the Felidae cat family in 2017 proposed two subspecies, pending further research:

-1. Felis margarita margarita - North Africa (smaller with yellowish fur and bold markings)
+1. African Sand Cat - Felis margarita margarita - North Africa (smaller with yellowish fur and bold markings)

-2. Felis margarita thinobia - Southwest Asia and Arabian Peninsula (larger with greyer fur and less markings)
+2. Asian Sand Cat - Felis margarita thinobia - Southwest Asia and Arabian Peninsula (larger with greyer fur and less markings)